obrm/shoes-app-demo/README.md

 ### Shoe Context

-- The global state is updated when a shoe is added, edited, or deleted.
+- This global state is responsible for getting all the shoes and is updated when a shoe is added, edited, or deleted.
 Ensures immediate reflection of changes across all components.